michaelcolletti/lh-stage1/README.md

-# Starter repo for lh-stage1
+# Starter repo for staging
 Terraform templates for infra creation